aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

     pragma disable_invariants_in_body;
 }
 ```
-which says that invariants not required to hold while `setup` is executing,
-but are assumed to hold on entry to and exit from `setup`.
+which says that invariants are not required to hold while `setup` is executing but are assumed to hold on entry to and exit from `setup`.

-This pragma changes the Prover's behavior.
-The invariants are assumed on
-entry to `setup`, but not proved during or after `publish1` and
+This pragma changes the Move Prover's behavior.
+The invariants are assumed on entry to `setup` but not proved during or after `publish1` and `publish2`.
-`publish2`.
 Instead, all invariants that could be invalidated in the
-body of `setup` are asserted and proved at the point of return from
-`setup`.
-A consequence of this processing is that the user may need
-to provide stronger post-conditions on `publish1` and `publish2` to
+body of `setup` are asserted and proved at the point of return from `setup`.
+A consequence of this processing is that the user may need to provide stronger post-conditions on `publish1` and `publish2` to
 make it possible to prove the invariants on exit from `setup`.

-Another consequence of this processing is that invariants cannot
-safely be assumed to hold during the execution of `publish1` and
-`publish2` (unless nothing in the body of `setup` changes state
+Another consequence of this processing is that invariants cannot safely be assumed to hold during the execution of `publish1` and `publish2` (unless nothing in the body of `setup` changes state
 mentioned in the invariant).
-Therefore, if proving a post-condition
-requires the invariant to be assumed, the post-condition will fail.
+Therefore, if proving a post-condition requires the invariant to be assumed, the post-condition will fail.

-In the example, invariants hold at the call sites of `setup`, but not
-in the body.
-For `publish1`, invariants don't necessarily hold at the
-call site *or* in the body of the function.
+In the example, invariants hold at the call sites of `setup` but not in the body.
+For `publish1`, invariants don't necessarily hold at the call site *or* in the body of the function.
 In the example, that
-behavior is implied because `publish1` is called in a context where
-invariants are disabled.
+behavior is implied because `publish1` is called in a context where invariants are disabled.

-When invariants are disabled in `setup` in the above example, the
-prover cannot assume them on entry to `publish1` and `publish2`, and
-should not try to prove them on exit from those functions.
-The Prover
+When invariants are disabled in `setup` in the above example, the Move Prover cannot assume them on entry to `publish1` and `publish2` and should not try to prove them on exit from those functions.
+The Move Prover
-would have the same behavior for any functions called by `publish1` or
-`publish2`.
-The Prover *automatically* adopts this behavior when
-invariants are disabled in a calling function, but it is possible for
-the user to declare that a function be treated like `publish1`.
+would have the same behavior for any functions called by `publish1` or `publish2`.
+The Move Prover *automatically* adopts this behavior when invariants are disabled in a calling function, but it is possible for the user to declare that a function be treated like `publish1`.

-For example, if `publish2` is *only* called from the setup function above,
-and we did *not* disable invariants in `setup`, we could achieve a similar
-effect by using the pragma `delegate_invariants_to_caller`, instead.
+For example, if `publish2` is *only* called from the setup function above, and we did *not* disable invariants in `setup`, we could achieve a similar effect by using the pragma `delegate_invariants_to_caller`, instead.

 ```move
 spec setup {
     pragma delegate_invariants_to_caller;
 }
 ```
-This would only be legal if `setup` is a private or `public (friend)` function.
-The difference between this and disabling invariants in `setup` is that the
-invariants would not be assumed at the beginning of `setup` and would be proved
-after `setup` returns at each site where it is called.
+This would be legal only if `setup` is a private or `public (friend)` function.
+The difference between this and disabling invariants in `setup` is that the invariants would not be assumed at the beginning of `setup` and would be proved after `setup` returns at each site where it is called.

-While both pragmas disable invariants in the body of a function, the
-difference is that `disable_invariants_in_body` assumes invariants on
-entry and proves them on exist, while `delegate_invariants_to_caller`
+While both pragmas disable invariants in the body of a function, the difference is that `disable_invariants_in_body` assumes invariants on entry and proves them on exit, while `delegate_invariants_to_caller` does neither.
-does neither.

-There are some limitations on how these pragmas can be used.
-`disable_invariants_in_body` cannot be declared for functions where
-invariants are delegated to a caller, either explicitly via the pragma
+There are some limitations on how these pragmas can be used. `disable_invariants_in_body` cannot be declared for functions where invariants are delegated to a caller, either explicitly via the pragma
-or implicitly because the function is called in a context where
-invariants have been disabled.
-(This restriction is to ensure
-consistent processing, because on pragma assumes that invariants hold
+or implicitly because the function is called in a context where invariants have been disabled.
+(This restriction is to ensure consistent processing, because on pragma assumes that invariants hold
 in the calling context and the other does not).
-Second, it is illegal
-for a public or script function to delegate invariant checking to its
-callers (since the Prover does not know all the call sites), *unless*
-the function cannot possibly invalidate an invariant because it
-doesn't change any of the state mentioned in `exists` and `global`
-expressions appearing in the invariant.
+Second, it is illegal for a public or script function to delegate invariant checking to its callers (since the Move Prover does not know all the call sites), *unless* the function cannot possibly invalidate an invariant because it doesn't change any of the state mentioned in `exists` and `global` expressions appearing in the invariant.

-#### Update Invariants
+#### Update invariants

-The `update` form of a global invariant allows to express a relation
-between [pre-state and post-state](#pre-and-post-state) of a global state update.
-For example, the
-following invariant states that the counter must decrease monotonically whenever it is updated:
+The `update` form of a global invariant allows to express a relation between [pre-state and post-state](#pre-and-post-state) of a global state update.
+For example, the following invariant states that the counter must decrease monotonically whenever it is updated:

 ```move
 module addr::M {